blab/ncov-wa-phylodynamics/README.md

 ### Estimating population dynamics jointly from multiple local outbreak clusters

-In order to estimate the population dynamics of the Washington State outbreak, we use a coalescent approach to infer these dynamics jointly from all known local outbreak clusters.
+To estimate the population dynamics of the Washington State outbreak, we use a coalescent approach to infer these dynamics jointly from all known local outbreak clusters.
 To do so, we model the coalescence and migration of lineages within Washington State as structured coalescent process with known migration history.
 The known migration history here is given by the clustering of sequences into local outbreak clusters.
 The migration events from anywhere outside WA into WA are always assumed to have happened before the common ancestor of all sequences in each local outbreak cluster.